The abstract submission deadline for the 55th ASH Annual Meeting has passed.

 - Research and/or studies must fit into one of the ASH 2013 Abstract Review Categories.

-Any of the following criteria will make an abstract ineligible for presentation at the ASH annual meeting:
+Any of the following criteria will make a late-breaking abstract ineligible for presentation at the ASH annual meeting:

 - Data are publicly available via major search engines (such as PubMed, Google Scholar, etc.);